 “Habits?
 Routines?
 This sounds hard and boring!”, you may be thinking.
 But there’s no need to worry.
 The better sleep program is designed to easily integrate into your already busy lifestyle, only requiring 20-30 minutes a day as you wind down before bed.
 Of course, all of this is rewarded by 4 blissfully sweet, restfully quiet sessions in the sensory deprivation tank.
 Our aim is not to give you tasks to do but to help you create more fruitful ways to be, changes you already knew about and wanted to implement, but until now didn’t have a strong enough reason why.

 Think about why you want better sleep.
 Perhaps to improve your mental clarity, increase connection with others, improve professional performance or to feel physically great again.
 Think about how long you’ve been wanting these changes, how ready you are to create a new reality for yourself.
-If you’re interested in flotation, and the Better Sleep Program, follow this link to read more and sign up.
+If you’re interested in flotation, and the Better Sleep Program, tap the button below. 👇

 “Forget about willpower.
 It’s time for why-power… You’ve got to want something, and know why you want it, or you’ll end up giving up too easily” – Darren Hardy